-(a) Prior to the adoption of CECL, write-offs of PCI loans were recorded against the allowance for loan losses when actual losses for a pool exceeded estimated losses that were recorded as

-(b) Includes modified PCD loans and loans that have been modified or are reasonably expected to be modified in a TDR.
+(a) Prior to the adoption of CECL, write-offs of PCI loans were recorded against the allowance for loan losses when actual losses for a pool exceeded estimated losses that were recorded as purchase accounting adjustments at the time of acquisition.
+A write-off of a PCI loan was recognized when the underlying loan was removed from a pool. (b) Includes modified PCD loans and loans that have been modified or are reasonably expected to be modified in a TDR.
 Also includes risk-rated loans that have been placed on nonaccrual status for the wholesale portfolio segment.
-The asset-specific credit card allowance for loan losses modified or reasonably expected to be modified in a TDR is calculated based on the loans' original contractual interest rates and does not consider any incremental penalty rates.
+The asset-specific credit card allowance for loan losses modified or reasonably expected to be modified in a TDR.

+is calculated based on the loans' original contractual interest rates and does not consider any incremental penalty rates.

-The Firm's policy is generally to exempt credit card loans from being placed on nonaccrual status as permitted by regulatory guidance.
+(c) The Firm's policy is generally to exempt credit card loans from being placed on nonaccrual status as permitted by regulatory guidance.

-(d) Excludes HTM securities, which had an allowance for credit losses of \$19 million and a provision for credit losses of \$9 million as of and for the three months ended March 31, 2020.
+(d) Excludes HTM securities, which had an allowance for credit losses of \$120 million and a provision for credit losses of \$110 million as of and for the nine months ended September 30, 2020.